Bit4you2/TestingTheMerge/geku.md

 # Run

-This command will build the docker containers
+This command will build (once) and run the docker containers
 * GETH (Execution Layer)
 * TEKU (Consensus Layer)